pldmgg/PUDAdminCenterPrototype/README.md

 ### Scenario 1: Run the WebServer on localhost port 80 from an interactive Windows PowerShell 5.1 Session

+IMPORTANT NOTE: Running `Get-PUDAdminCenter` without any parameters will install nmap (https://nmap.org/book/inst-windows.html).
+If you do NOT want nmap installed, use the parameter `-InstallNmap:$False`

 ```powershell
 PS C:\Users\zeroadmin> Get-PUDAdminCenter